-While the biased sampling scheme (toward known, occupied, and accessible sites), low frequency of colony visits, and observational methods used as part of the CWB Program have their limitations, these data have many values, nonetheless.
+While the biased sampling scheme (toward known, occupied, and accessible sites), low frequency of colony visits, and observational methods used as part of the CWB Program have their limitations, these data have many values.
 Due to the consistency of data collection over the course of the program, this dataset can be used to track colonies over time and provide local managers with information on the histories of particular colony sites.
 Additionally, this program provides essential data that serves as a valuable starting point for the development of more comprehensive regional efforts to track population sizes and trends on a larger scale.
+For example, SFBBO collaborated with other scientists in the region to synthesize counts from Double-crested Cormorant colonies and to create a population model showing regional trends over the last few decades (Rauzon et al. 2019).
 Additionally, some of SFBBO's CWB data were previously incorporated into a San Francisco Bay heron and egret atlas by Kelly et al. (2007).
 SFBBO has also partnered with the U.S. Fish and Wildlife Service in their effort to understand and manage the relationship between Double-crested Cormorants and special status fish species along the Pacific Flyway (Adkins et al. 2014).